-If so requested by City, the tenderer must submit by the date and time specified information in clarification regarding their tender submission.
-Failure to provide the requested information may result in the tender being deemed non-conforming and it will not be evaluated further.
+If so requested by City, the supplier must submit by the date and time specified information in clarification regarding their submission.
+Failure to provide the requested information may result in the offer being deemed non-conforming and it will not be evaluated further.

-Section 228(7) of the Local Government Regulation provides that the City may invite all tenderers who submitted a tender to change their tenders where there is a change in the tender.
-This is during the period of the close of tender but before any tender is recommended for acceptance.
-Should the change have resulted in alternative suppliers submitting an offer, consideration will be given to withdrawing the tender and readvertising.
-The Local Government Regulation require all changes to tenders under Section 228(7) be listed in the City's Annual Report.
+The City’s Procurement Policy and Contract Manual provide that the City may invite all suppliers who submitted an offer to change their offers where there is a change in the invitation to offer documentation.
+This is during the period of the close offer but before any offer is recommended for acceptance.
+Should the change have resulted in alternative suppliers submitting an offer, consideration will be given to withdrawing the invitation to offer and readvertising.

 Enter into post tender negotiations

-The City may negotiate with suppliers after the close of tenders when it has expressly reserved the right in the conditions of the tender.
-All suppliers who proceed to gate 3 will be invited to enter into negotiations.
+The City may negotiate with suppliers after the close of offers when it has expressly reserved the right in the conditions of offer.
+Only suppliers who proceed to gate 3 may be invited to enter into negotiations.
 The commencement of negotiations with one or more supplier is not an indication that a particular supplier's response has been unsuccessful or successful.
-All negotiations will be handled with the utmost probity and the equality of opportunity for the suppliers in gate 3 will be maintained throughout the negotiations.
+All negotiations will be handled with probity and the equality of opportunity will be maintained throughout the negotiations.